smart-data-models/dataModel.OSLO/ResourceReport/doc/spec_JA.md

         model: "https://purl.eu/ns/mobility/passenger-transport-hubs#actuator"
         type: Property
     ResourceReport.location:
-      description: 'Location of the Resource.
-This could be a bike parking station or the real-time location of the vehicle, e.g. in free-floating part transport.'
+      description: "Property.
+Model:'https://purl.eu/ns/mobility/passenger-transport-hubs#location'.
+Location of the Resource.
+This could be a bike parking station or the real-time location of the vehicle, e.g. in free-floating part transport."
       properties:
         object:
           format: uri